Glimmer90/SmartShunt-Serial-MQTT-HA/README.md

-# SmartShunt-Serial-MQTT-HA
+# Victron SmartShunt Serial To MQTT Home Assistant Addon
-Victron SmartShunt Serial To MQTT Home Assistant Addon
+This addon is a work in progress.